AbhipsaKar/casa0018/Assessment/Projects/Final Project/README.md

 Observations on the dataset:
 1. Dataset covered multiple forest types.
 2. Dataset contains images of varied exposure levels.
-3. Not fire dataset contained images that could be easily confused with Fire: Ex: Sunrise/Sunset, Autumn scene, sunny day
+3. Not fire dataset contained images that could be easily confused with Fire.
+For Ex: Sunrise/Sunset, Autumn scene, sunny day
 4. Fire dataset contained images from forest as well as buildings or cities.
 5. The colour of Fire in fire dataset was mostly red with black smoke.